-Saint Peter and Paul Orthodox Church in Herkimer was founded by Orthodox Christian immigrants from Galicia (Halychyna), a region now part of Poland and Ukraine, and the region of Pidkarpats'ka-Rus', a region now part of Slovakia and Ukraine.
+Saints Peter and Paul Orthodox Church in Herkimer was founded by Orthodox Christian immigrants from Galicia (Halychyna), a region now split between southeastern Poland and western Ukraine, and the region of Pidkarpats'ka-Rus', a region now part of eastern Slovakia and western Ukraine.
 A substantial portion of these two neighboring geographical areas are in the Carpathian Mountains.
 There were also founding parishioners who immigrated from the Russian Empire.
 The first service was held in an Episcopal Church in December 1916 by the Priest Peter Halkowich, who was appointed the first pastor of the parish by Metropolitan Platon.
 The parish was founded under of the Russian Orthodox Greek Catholic Metropolia of America, which later would become the autocephalous Orthodox Church in America (OCA).

 In 1921, under the pastorate of Rev. Nicholas Hubiak, the parishioners desired to build a church.
 It was to be built next to the parish home on Steele St. in Herkimer.
 This project was approved by the bishop and a great deal of the construction was performed by the parish members themselves.
 In July of 1925, the church was finally finished with the consecration of the church building by Archbishop Platon.
 The Rev. Paul Lisok served the parish as rector during this period.